ga4gh/refget/docs/specification.md

 - **Sequence**: Seqcol uses refget to store actual sequences, so we generally use the term in the same way as refget.
 Refget was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
 Essentially any ordered list of refget-valid characters qualifies.
 But sequence collections also goes further, since sequence collections may contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
 - **Sequence digest** or **refget digest**: A digest for a sequence, computed according to the refget protocol.
 - **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema
+- **Sequence collection attribute**: A property of feature of a sequence collection (*e.g.* names, lengths, sequences, or topologies).

 ## Seqcol protocol functionality